I did not make any real new year resolutions but there are a few things I am intending to do.

 Its a great way to keep fit and flexible and helps with any other sport or activity you undertake.
 While reading some of my faviorate blogs the other day, I saw it mentioned that September is Yoga Month, so if you have never tried Yoga before this month is the perfect time to give it a try.

 Something I have been meaning to try for sometime is Kayaking.
-The idea of Sea Kayaking around a remote Scottish Island, being able to get to views impossible any other way; pulling up into remote coves, its a bit of an exciting dream.
+The idea of Sea Kayaking around a remote Scottish Island, being able to get to views impossible any other way; pulling up into remote coves, its a bit of an exciting dream, as is getting some saltwater fishing lines and trying one’s luck in grabbing a quick bite.

 Last year we fulfilled one of Caroline’s long held dreams of horse riding along a remote beach, playing in the surf on the Isle of Lewis.